hac-man/Set-O-Matic/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Set-O-Matic

-As Visual Studio has evolved, the built-in SettingsManager library has fallen far behind in functionality.
+As Visual Studio has evolved, the built-in SettingsManager library for .Net Framework projects has fallen far behind in functionality.
 While nearly all other aspects of code development have been integrated into Intellisense and have become strongly-typed, application settings are still only accessible by default as strings which are not visible via Intellisense.
 Newer .Net implementations have built-in mapping for configuration settings, but Framework projects still lack this basic tool.
 Until now.

 Set-O-Matic is a simple set of T4 templates that, when added to any .Net Framework project via its package installation, automatically creates a strongly-typed Settings class that is dynamically loaded with values from App.config or Web.config at runtime.